bigcommerce/dev-docs/docs/stencil-docs/reference-docs/front-matter-reference.md

 We suggest testing and refining GraphQL queries before adding them to your template.
 You can use the [GraphQL Storefront API playground](https://developer.bigcommerce.com/graphql-playground).
 To launch the playground in the context of your store, navigate to the **Advanced Settings** menu in your store control panel and click the **Storefront API Playground** link.

-Once you have added a query to your template's front matter block, execution happens automatically when the page loads.
-The data returned by the query will be returned in the page's context and made available to the handlebars under the `gql` key.
-The following examples illustrate how you can retrieve the variant data from the above query in `product.html`, as well as a category's product data from the above query in `category.html`:
+Queries defined in template front matter automatically execute on page load.
+You can access the returned data using the `gql` Handlebars object in the page's context.
+The following examples illustrate how to access `gql` object data using results from the previously-defined front matter queries:

 <!--
 type: tab